Scraper Health

 Each "signal per run" is one row in signal per (rule, institution).

-Pilot run history (illustrative — actuals on the live page)
+Run history (actuals on the live page)

-actual per-run history with timings, error counts, and per-source
+The product's /runs page shows the actual per-run history with timings, error counts,

 Idempotency